-As our audit work is ongoing at the time of writing this report, further adjusted and unadjusted misstatements may be identified.
-We will provide an update at the Governance and Audit and Standards Committee meeting on 24 September 2021.
+Should any further adjusted and unadjusted misstatements be identified, we will update the Governance and Audit and Standards Committee at the meeting on 21 January 2022.

 Value for money

 The Council's responsibilities for value for money (VFM)

 The Council is required to maintain an effective system of internal control that supports the achievement of its policies, aims and objectives while safeguarding and securing value for money from the public funds and other resources at its disposal.